 But, if you have money to splurge on nice new things, that’s okay too!
 The beauty of shelf styling is that anything that is ever of interest to you can and may go up your shelves.

 - Use this checklist for objects you need for your displays.
 Make sure you have at least 2 to 3 of each of these items, so you have the ability to switch up objects within your shelves.

-Tall books (just make sure the books aren’t as wide as the shelf depth), vases,
+Tall books (just make sure the books aren’t as wide as the shelf depth), vases, and candlesticks

 Better if they come in different sizes

 Spheres, globes, round vases or containers

 Something organic or sculptural